 Firstly, participants should refrain from choosing and using a project name/acronym/logo which is identical or close to a trademark registered by a third party for goods and/or services in the same area.
 This may not be extremely important for most projects (of limited scope or duration), but it may also happen that the name/acronym of a given project becomes extremely famous.
 This could represent a problem if the participants have to change to a different name/acronym/logo for trademark reasons.
-Comprehensive trademark searches can be done by see http://patlib.european-patent-office.org/directory/overview.pl trademark agents or by certain National Patent / Trademark Offices (who often have cost-free online search engines).
+Comprehensive trademark searches can be done by trademark agents or by certain National Patent / Trademark Offices (who often have cost-free online search engines).
 For a quick and cost-free search we recommend that the OHIM's search tool be used.